-20 March 2023 to 30 June 2023
+20 September 2023 to 31 December 2023

-On behalf of the Department of Social Services, the Department of Agriculture, Fisheries and Forestry and the Department of Education.
+On behalf of the Department of Social Services, the Department of Agriculture, Fisheries and Forestry, the National Emergency Management Agency and the Department of Education.

 The information in this publication is general and does not cover the support and related rules for people in all situations.
 Rates may change if there is a change in a person's circumstances, or in legislation.
 Contact us on the relevant payment line for detailed information based on individual circumstances.